-At Toyota Material Handling Northern California (TMH) treating team members like family isn’t just a saying.
+At Toyota Material Handling Northern California (TMHNC) treating team members like family isn’t just a saying.
 Everyone works hard to help each other out, and we also have employees who are literally family members.
 The Garcias: Gus, Ricardo Sr. and Ricardo Jr (aka Ricky) are forklift technicians who all work out of our Livermore location.

 Gus is Ricardo's brother-in-law, and was the first member of the Garcia family to start working with us (back in 2003).
 Ricky is Ricardo’s son, and nephew of Gus.
-Together, the Garcias handle service and repairs for some of TMH’s top customers.
+Together, the Garcias handle service and repairs for some of TMHNC’s top customers.

 Meet The Garcia Family